Paul A. Gardner, MDAssociate Professor

 Paul A. Gardner, MD, joined the faculty at the University of Pittsburgh Department of Neurological Surgery in 2008 after completing his residency and fellowship training at the University of Pittsburgh.
 He completed his undergraduate studies at Florida State University, majoring in biochemistry, and received his medical degree from the University of Pittsburgh School of Medicine.

-Dr. Gardner completed a two-year fellowship with Amin Kassam, MD, in endoscopic endonasal pituitary and endoscopic and open skull base surgery.
+Dr. Gardner completed a two-year fellowship in endoscopic endonasal pituitary and endoscopic and open skull base surgery.
 His research has focused on evaluating patient outcomes following these surgeries and more recently on molecular phenotyping of rare tumors.
 In April of 2008, Dr. Gardner was named neurosurgical director of the Center for Minimally Invasive Cranial Base Surgery at the University of Pittsburgh Medical Center.
-Dr. Gardner is a native of Niceville, FL.